nafis2508/Big-Data-Group-Project/README.md

 # Big-Data-Group-Project
-Here's a detailed GitHub README for your project, which incorporates explanations for each file, functionality, and performance considerations.

----

 # Skyline Query and Nearest Neighbor Search using R-Trees

 This repository provides Python implementations for solving two main computational geometry tasks: **Skyline Query Search** and **Nearest Neighbor Search**.
 Both tasks leverage **R-tree** spatial indexing to efficiently perform complex spatial operations.
 The repository is divided into two tasks, each of which implements different query processing techniques on a spatial dataset.